How to Read Data from a Modbus RS485 Temperature Sensor

 Sensor Configuration

-Address Setting: Each Modbus device on the network must have a unique address.
-The temperature sensor usually has a way to set its address, either through dip switches or software configuration.
-Set the address of the temperature sensor to a value that is not already in use on the RS485 network.
+Address Setting: Each Modbus device on the network needs a unique address.
+The temperature sensor can often set its address with dip switches or software.
+Make sure to set the temperature sensor’s address to a value that is not in use on the RS485 network.
 For example, if there are no other devices on the network yet, you can set the sensor’s address to 1.

 Master Device Configuration